Kathy Stobart

 Florence Kathleen "Kathy" Stobart (1 April 1925 – 6 July 2014) was an English jazz saxophonist primarily known for playing the tenor sax.
 She was a well-respected figure in the history of jazz in Britain and became an inspiration, through her tutoring of music, to a whole new generation of younger female musicians.

 Early life

-Stobart was born in South Shields, County Durham (now Tyne and Wear), England.
-She was the third child of Matthew and Jessie Stobart, her mother was a pianist and her father was a police officer.
+Stobart was born in South Shields, County Durham (now Tyne and Wear), England, the third child of Matthew and Jessie Stobart, her mother was a pianist and her father was a police officer.
 She first learned piano as a child.
 After picking up the saxophone, she first played in Don Rico's all-female band at the age of 14, then locally in Newcastle.

 Career

 In 1942, aged 17, she moved to London, playing with Denis Rose, Ted Heath and Jimmy Skidmore.
 Later that decade she played with Art Pepper and Peanuts Hucko.
 She played with Canadian pianist Art Thompson (1918-2003) whom she joined in 1943, and was married to him from 1943-1951.
 He led the band at London's Embassy Club, then a favourite London haunt for visiting stars such as Bing Crosby and Bob Hope.

 She toured with Vic Lewis in 1949 and led her own group in 1950-51; among its members were Derek Humble, Dill Jones, and Bert Courtley whom she married in October 1951 until his death in September 1969.
 In the 1950s and 1960s, she went into semi-retirement to raise her family.
 From 1969 to 1977, she played with Humphrey Lyttelton.
 Following this she led her own groups, with Harry Beckett, John Burch, and vibes player Lennie Best, among others.
 Aside from this she played with Johnny Griffin, Al Haig, Earl Hines, Buddy Tate, Zoot Sims, Marian McPartland, and Dick Hyman.
 Throughout the 1960s and 1970s she taught adult music classes along with the pianist-trombonist Eddie Harvey at the City Literary Institute in Holborn, London.

 During the period 1978-1992 she formed the Kathy Stobart Quintet originally featuring Harry Beckett (trumpet); Fiachra Trench (keyboards); Dave Olney (bass); Tony Mann (drums), later on including Lennie Best (vibraphone); Johnny Burch (piano); and Harvey Weston (bass).
 Guest vocalists included Elizabeth Welch and Marian Williams.
 It was during this period that she appeared at the Nice Jazz Festival for the first time.